snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-19.png)

 #### Insights:
-From this output, it is safe to say that the 'Clothing' category is the most underrated category on the business. among lowet 10 selling products with ratings above 4.5, clothing appears 5 times.
+From this output, it is safe to say that the 'Clothing' category is the most underrated category on the business. among lowest 10 selling products with ratings above 4.5, clothing appears 5 times.
 The marketing team can use this insight to promote their clothing more.

 ### 18. Winners per category
 WITH totals AS (